 53 The methodology used to derive the Non-profiled population business counts for employment size has changed in this edition of CABEE to provide a more accurate representation of the size of businesses.
 A more detailed description of the new methodology and its affects are described in this CABEE publication.
 See Technical Note 2 Improved Employment Range for more detail.

-54 The methods used to quantify employment in this release varies depending on where (i.e. in which population) businesses reside in the ABSBR.
+54 Prior to this release, the method used to quantify employment varied depending on where (i.e. in which population) a business resided in the ABSBR.

 55 The technical definition of employing units depends upon whether the unit resides in the Profiled or Non-profiled population.
 Employing units are defined as:

 56 In the Profiled population, businesses report 'employment' as defined by the number of persons who are employed by a public or private employer and receive remuneration in wages or salaries (including working proprietors and working partners), or are paid a retainer fee by their employer.
 Employment excludes non salaried directors, volunteers, persons paid by commission only, and self employed persons such as consultants and contractors.
 These data are collected through direct contact with businesses in the Profiled population and reflect a 'point in time headcount' of current employees.

 57 In the Non-profiled population, payees estimates are updated monthly for those ITWs whose reported payees and/or ANZSIC has changed, and yearly for those ITWs that haven’t changed throughout the past two years.
 The new process uses Business Activity Statement wages and salaries information and ABS survey information to bring the counts into closer alignment with the target variable (i.e. number of employees at the end of the financial year).
 Adjustment factors are calculated, based upon unit record differences between reported employment in ABS business surveys and information from the ATO, including payment summaries.
 These factors, along with payment summary information, form the inputs into the derived employment variable and, in turn, the employment size range.